webrender/resume/readme.md

 -----------
 ### Fictiv 📦 2018-Present
 https://fictiv.com
+2021-Present: __Engineering Manager__
-__Lead Frontend Developer__
+2018-2020: __Lead Frontend Developer__
 _ES6, React, Apollo GraphQL, Ruby, Ant Design_
 Virtual Manufacturing Platform.
 Leading a team of skilled engineers working at the intersection of the software and manufacturing industries.
-As lead engineer, I work with product, design, and development to take feature concepts and turn them into a reality.
+As engineering manager, I work with product, design, and development to take feature concepts and turn them into a reality.

 ### Disqus 💬 2015-2018
 https://disqus.com